What is Google Business Profile and how to optimize my listing?

 GBP looks like

-What are the Benefits of Google My Business?
+What are the Benefits of Google Business Profile?

 Below, we have listed the main benefits of managing a Google My Business profile: